Catamorphisms

 First, tail-recursion is not about performance.
 Yes, sometimes it also improves performance, but the main point of tail-recursion is that we don’t end up with stack overflows.
 We first care for correctness, only then comes speed.
 If you think otherwise, then answer me the following question: What exactly do we get out of a function that is theoretically fast, but practically we cannot execute it because it crashes with a stack overflow?
 So the main point of tail-recursion is Correctness, that it is sometimes faster is more an additional benefit.

-Second, tail-recursion with a continuation approach how i used it with foldBack
+Second, tail-recursion with a continuation approach how i used it with foldBack is usually

 slower than pure recursion!